comsci-uwc-isak/unit-1-project-Nitieii/README.md

 Planning
 ----------
 ** Defining the Problem (Topic 1.1.1)**
-* 100-150 words explaining the context of the problem * A car rental office wants to purchase a program that collect basic information about the distance driven for each car.
+ A car rental office wants to purchase a program that collect basic information about the distance driven for each car.
 This program should have easy commands to create information about car: Name, model of cars and number of passengers.
 Furthermore, the user can recored the trip of each car, the day start, end and the kilometer that the car runned.
 Also, they can edit the record (add or remove) the information of the car they want.
 Last but not least, the user can storage the system and backup it in their computer or USB.

 Design